langfuse/langfuse-python/README.md

 ## Installation

 > [!IMPORTANT]
-> The SDK was rewritten in v2, which was released December 17th 2023.
-See the [v2 migration guide](https://langfuse.com/docs/sdk/python#upgrading-from-v1xx-to-v2xx), which includes instructions to update your code.
+> The SDK was rewritten in v2 and released on December 17, 2023.
+Refer to the [v2 migration guide](https://langfuse.com/docs/sdk/python#upgrading-from-v1xx-to-v2xx) for instructions on updating your code.

 ```
 pip install langfuse